 Program Summary

-The Phoenix Program offers medically monitored and clinically managed intensive residential treatment services for adult men.
-This intensive residential program helps break the cycle of drug and alcohol misuse and equips men with the tools needed to be successful at the next appropriate level of care.
+• PHOENIX PROGRAM INTENSIVE RESIDENTIAL PROGRAM FOR MEN provides care for up to 64 adult men and offers withdrawal management services when needed.
+This program helps break the cycle of drug and alcohol misuse and equips men with the tools to be successful at the next appropriate level of care.

-PHP is the most intensive level of outpatient care consisting of 6 hours/5 days per week for up to 4-6 weeks.
+• PARTIAL HOSPITALIZATION PROGRAM (PHP) is the most intensive level of outpatient care consisting of six hours per day / five days per week for up to 4-6 weeks.

-OP provides continuing care as patients step down from more intensive counseling.
-Patients typically begin by attending an average of two times/week and gradually progressing to attending 1 time per month over a 6–12-month period.
+• OUTPATIENT PROGRAM (OP) Adults and Adolescents (ages 13-18) are provided outpatient continuing care as they step down from more intensive counseling.
+Patients typically begin by attending an average of two times a week and gradually progress to attending once per month over a 6–12-month period.

 Impact Statement